partrita/DeepLearningLifeSciences/README.md

 # Deep Learning for Life Sciences

 Example code from the book **"Deep Learning for the Life Sciences"**.
-This repository provides hands-on examples applying deep learning to problems such as drug discovery, genomics, and protein structure prediction[1].
+This repository provides hands-on examples applying deep learning to problems such as drug discovery, genomics, and protein structure prediction.

----

 ## Features

 - Example code and tutorials from the book
 - Ready-to-use Docker environment with DeepChem 2.4.0
 - GPU acceleration support (NVIDIA)

----

 ## Installation